Updated Sep, 2021

 In a relationship-based business like freelancing, the invisible currency is trust and we benefit from getting the potential client to feel like they can trust us first.

-Mistake #2: Mistaking the matchmaking process between freelancer and client for logical.
+Mistake #2: Mistaking the matchmaking process between freelancer and client for being logic based.

 It’s not a logical process, it’s emotional.